-Co-operative training is available for students and coordinated by the program instructor.
-Co-operative training is for students who have shown competence in program training, which indicates readiness for placement in an on-the-job program.
-High school students participating in the co-operative job placement program must be in at least the 12th grade.
+Co-operative training is available for students and coordinated by the program faculty.
+Co-operative training is for students who have shown competence in program training, which indicates readiness for placement in an on-the-job program Students must be enrolled in their last course of their program in order to participate in Co-op.
+In addition, TABE exit levels must be met and the student can have no outstanding debt with the school.
+Students must be approved for Co-op prior to beginning, including clearance through financial aid.

-Students who do not function satisfactorily on the job may be returned to the program for additional training or when the cooperative agreement is terminated at the request of the student, the parent, the employer, or the program instructor.
+Students who do not function satisfactorily on the job may be returned to the program for additional training or when the cooperative agreement is terminated at the request of the student, the parent, the employer, or the program faculty.

-Additional information regarding co-op opportunities may be obtained from the program instructor.
+Additional information regarding co-op opportunities may be obtained from the program faculty.